youcrypted/chess-characters-pwd/README.md

 # chess-characters-pwd
-> Library that allows to create strong user passwords by using the combination of a  chess board, its pieces and the traditional text based passwords.
+This JavaScript library allows the creation of super strong user passwords by using the combination of a chess board, its pieces and the traditional text based passwords.

-## Introduction
+## Motivation

-Common IT users complain and suffer the fact of not using strong passwords to protect their private data, services accounts...
+Internet users are affected by the fact of not using strong passwords to protect their private data, services accounts...
-The main reason is because strong passwords (upper, lower, numbers, special chars) are simply hard to remember for non IT experienced persons.
-In the other hand, the authentication interface of the majority of Internet services only offer the traditional "enter password text box".
+The main reason is because strong passwords(upper, lower, numbers, special chars) are simply hard to remember by inexperienced users.
-Some services started to require strong user passwords but then, users can't remember those passwords.

 ## What is

-The objective of this library is in fact, to provide a new friendly user interface to request the user's passwords.
-Keeping the simplicity and accessibility as first goal, by using the combination of Chess boards, chess pieces and the classic password characters, we achieve a very high chance of success; even IT novice users will be able to generate complex passwords, quite accidentally.
+The library aims to provide a new friendly user interface to request passwords.
+Keeping the simplicity and accessibility as first goal, by using the combination of Chess boards, chess pieces and the classic password characters, users will create their strongest password ever.

 ## Impact

-The proposed "password generation interface", result in a very strong challenge for existing brute-force attack methods. >= 64 length passwords are always generated and the complexity becomes exponential even for pretty simple combinations.
+The proposed "password generation interface", disable the possibility of any brute-force attack method. >= 64 length passwords are always generated and the complexity becomes exponential even for the those basics combinations.

-If we talk about numbers, we have 13^64 combinations only for the chess pieces (including the blank squares).
-Then if we consider that the user can introduce characters in every square
+In concrete, there are 13^64 password combinations only for the chess pieces (including the blank squares).
+Then, if we consider that the user can introduce characters in every square (95^N, where N is the length of each password chunk).
-(255^N, where N is the length of each password chunk), generate all the possible combinations becomes really prohibitive.
-The silver bullet appear because we are always talking about >= 64 length passwords, that the users will extended, having 64 "squares" to decide ;)

 ### Computational complexity (worse case)